JavRedstone/IFT-X-V2/README.md

 # What is it

 A fun simulation game of the SpaceX Starship.
 Mostly physically accurate.
-Built with no physics engine nor game engine (only ThreeJS renderer and Three Nebula particle system).
+Built with no physics engine nor game engine (only ThreeJS renderer through Threlte and Three Nebula particle system).

 # How to play